Bigismall/dualmap/README.md

 ## Keys ##
-- `a` - turn on/off the red axis
+- `1` - turn on/off the red axis
-- `i` - insert Google Maps URL you want to navigate to
+- `2` - insert Google Maps URL you want to navigate to